anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Ownership tracker: as defined in BRSKI.

-The following list describes backend target domain components, which may be located on-site or off-site in the target domain.
+The following list describes backend target domain components, which maybe located on-site or off-site in the target domain.

 * RA: performs centralized certificate management functions as a public-key infrastructure for the domain operator.